Arikas-w/OpenOOD/README.md

-# See in the master branch
+# Please see in the master branch